-National multifamily market fundamentals, which include factors such as vacancy rates and rents, exhibited mixed results during the first quarter of 2017.
+National multifamily market fundamentals, which include factors such as vacancy rates and rents, exhibited improved results during the second quarter of 2017.

 - Vacancy rates.
-According to preliminary third-party data, the national multifamily vacancy rate for institutional investment-type apartment properties was an estimated 5.5% as of March 31, 2017, compared with 5.25% as of December 31, 2016.
-Although the national estimated vacancy rate has increased, it remains below its average rate over the last 10 years. - Rents.
-Estimated multifamily rents increased slightly during the first quarter of 2017 after remaining flat during the fourth quarter of 2016.
-National asking rents increased by an estimated 0.5% during the first quarter of 2017.
+According to preliminary third-party data, the national multifamily vacancy rate for institutional investment-type apartment properties was an estimated 5.3% as of June 30, 2017, down from 5.5% as of March 31, 2017.
+The national estimated multifamily vacancy rate remains below its average rate over the last 10 years. - Rents.
+Estimated multifamily rents increased during the second quarter of 2017 by an estimated 1.0%.
 Despite the recent moderating trend, because estimated multifamily rent growth has outpaced wage growth over the past few years, multifamily rental housing affordability has declined in recent years.

-Despite the increase in vacancy and new multifamily supply, estimated rent growth was positive during the first quarter of 2017, likely due to job growth and new household formations.
+Despite the increase in new multifamily supply, estimated rent growth was positive during the second quarter of 2017, likely due to job growth and new household formations.

-Continued but slowing demand for multifamily rental units was reflected in the estimated positive net absorption (that is, the net change in the number of occupied rental units during the time period) of approximately 24,000 units during the first quarter of 2017, according to preliminary data from Reis, Inc., compared with approximately 43,000 units during the fourth quarter of 2016.
+Continued demand for multifamily rental units was reflected in the estimated positive net absorption (that is, the net change in the number of occupied rental units during the time period) of approximately 28,000 units during the second quarter of 2017, according to preliminary data from Reis, Inc., compared with approximately 24,000 units during the first quarter of 2017.

 As a result of the continued demand for multifamily rental units over the past few years, there has been an increase in the amount of new multifamily construction development nationally.
-According to Dodge Data & Analytics, it is estimated that there will be approximately 412,000 new multifamily units completed in 2017.
+According to Dodge Data & Analytics, it is estimated that there will be approximately 422,000 new multifamily units completed in 2017.
 The bulk of this new supply is concentrated in a limited number of metropolitan areas.
-We believe this increase in supply will result in a slowdown in national net absorption rates, occupancy levels and effective rents in 2017.
+We believe this increase in supply will result in a slowdown in national net absorption rates, occupancy levels and effective rents in the second half of 2017.